-To verify the theoretical model, a static deviator stress $\sigma_0 = 167$ kPa coupled with a confining pressure 0.3 MPa was applied to the fabricated sample.
-After the sample coming into steady state, a dynamic load with amplitude $\sigma_d = 23.3$ kPa and frequency 1 Hz was applied, and the dynamic load is maintained for 2500 cycles.
+To verify the theoretical model, a static deviator stress $\sigma_0 = 167 \text{ kPa}$ coupled with a confining pressure 0.3 MPa was applied to the fabricated sample.
+After the sample coming into steady state, a dynamic load with amplitude $\sigma{i} = 23.3 \text{ kPa}$ and frequency 1 Hz was applied, and the dynamic load is maintained for 2500 cycles.
 We choose 8 cycles to representatively show the stress-strain relation (Fig. 3(a)) and apparent strain accumulation can be captured.
 The strain evolution for the whole dynamic loading duration is shown by Fig. 3(b), which can be exactly predicted by Eq.
-(1) if proper parameter on r and u are selected (the parameters selection will be discussed in next section).
+(1) if proper parameter on r and uare selected (the parameters selection will be discussed in next section).
 Within one cycle, the shear strain is fluctuated due to the dynamic load as shown by the inset of Fig. 3(b).
-However, we find that the shear strain accumulation exhibits logarithmic relation with time which can be extracted with 1s interval from the strain-time evolution to fully show the strain accumulation during the dynamic loading as shown by the red data point in inset of Fig. 3(b).
+However, we find that the shear strain accumulation exhibits logarithmic relation with time which can be well represented by the envelope of strain-time evolution.
+In this consideration and for clarity, representative data can be extracted with 1s interval from the strain-time evolution to fully show the strain accumulation during the dynamic loading as shown by the red data point in inset of Fig. 3(b).
 Therefore, we can reasonably assume that the dynamic deviatoric stress is supposed to have only influence on the mechanical properties such as viscosity, modulus and so on, and the strain accumulation is induced by the static deviatoric stress because of the increase in fluidity of granular material under dynamic loading.
 As a result, only the static part $\sigma_0$ of deviatoric stress $\sigma$ in Eq.
-(1) is considered and further to give that $\sigma = 0$ .
+(1) is considered and further to give that $\dot{\sigma} = 0$ .